 Lilith is the pioneering product of the Portuguese vineyards, Casa Barrios.
 The brand name is far from the only female quality it relies on.
 In fact, the whole branding process by 303 Design ensures that you know that this wine is for the calm and the crazy – it's for a woman who enjoys exploring uncharted territories.

 The logo resembles a hand-written signature in a custom cursive style, reinforcing the individuality and authenticity of the brand and those who enjoy it.
 It found its spot on the label center of every bottle, but also on linen shopping bags and every social media publication or ad.

 The feminine traits continue through empowering, usually black-and-white photography depicting women in various times and settings.
 According to Talmud, Lilith is the first woman in the world.
 As such, she is the one who makes her own rules.
 And this champagne aims to remind women that they have the power to do remarkable things.

 - Bright and sunny

 ZAZ is a special wine brand designated for the young.
-The Cotnari Wine House collaborated with 441 Design Studio to turn ZAZ into the chique, modern brand it is today.
+The Cotnari Wine House collaborated with 441 Design Studio to turn ZAZ into the cheque, modern brand it is today.

 The label colors reflect the color of the product, the sparkling wine.
 Each label encompasses a square depicting a vineyard field on a sunny day in a minimalistic illustration.
 Among the vineyards that appear to portray various altitudes, there’s the brand logotype written in a cool, modern custom font.
 The square is outlined by a thick border and the label continues to extend to a subtle limited varnishing effect on both sides.

-The branding presents the product in a fun and lenient, youthful way, all the while maintaining its prestige and glamour.
+The branding presents the product in a fun, lenient, youthful way, all the while maintaining its prestige and glamour.

 8. Champagne Ullens by Martine Studio